sycamore-rs/sycamore/docs/posts/new-reactive-primitives.md

 }
 ```

 That was the problem.
-It was like the thorns on the rose bush, or like a stone in the show.
+It was like the thorns on the rose bush, or like a stone in the shoe.
 Reactivity was great on paper, but when implemented in Rust, had a few unexpected gotchas.

 In the next version of Sycamore (v0.8), this issue is now fixed!
 The jest of the issue was that the